-AP sources: Minnesota fires coach Tracy Claeys
+Minnesota fires coach Tracy Claeys

-MINNEAPOLIS (AP) — Two people with knowledge of the decision tell The Associated Press that Minnesota has fired coach Tracy Claeys.
+MINNEAPOLIS (AP) — Minnesota has fired coach Tracy Claeys.
 The move comes two weeks after the football program became embroiled in a standoff with the administration over the suspension of 10 players in connection with allegations of sexual assault.

+The school announced the decision on Tuesday night.
 Claeys met with athletic director Mark Coyle on Tuesday.
-The people spoke to the AP on condition of anonymity because the school has not announced the move.
+Coyle says in a statement that he needed to address “challenges in recruiting, ticket sales and the culture of the program.”

 The Golden Gophers went 9-4 this season and beat Washington State 17-12 in the Holiday Bowl.
 But that was overshadowed by a threatened boycott of the bowl by the entire team just a week before the game.
 The players ultimately decided not to boycott the game.